TELLProtocol/TXExplain/README.md

 - 🧩 SDK for wallet & dApp integration

 Long-term vision:

 **TXExplain** becomes a middleware layer that wallets and dApps use to improve transaction transparency on Arbitrum.

 ---

 ## 🏆 Hackathon Context

-Built for the Arbitrum Open House NYC Online Buildathon
+Built for the Arbitrum Open House Online Buildathon.

+Focus areas:
+- DeFi UX
+- Transaction safety
+- Ecosystem-native tooling
+- Practical usability on Arbitrum One

-Focus: UX, safety, and developer-friendly tooling for the Arbitrum ecosystem.
+**TXExplain** aims to reduce user error and improve confidence within the Arbitrum ecosystem.

 ---